fetchai/agents-aea/docs/generic-skills-step-by-step.md

 ``` yaml
 addr: ${OEF_ADDR: 127.0.0.1}
 ```
-and replace it with your IP (the IP of the machine that runs the [OEF search and communication node](../oef-ledger) image.)
+and replace it with your IP (the IP of the machine that runs the <a href="../oef-ledger">OEF search and communication node</a> image.)

 </details> -->

-In a separate terminal, launch a local [OEF search and communication node](../oef-ledger).
+In a separate terminal, launch a local <a href="../oef-ledger">OEF search and communication node</a>.
 ``` bash
 python scripts/oef/launch.py -c ./scripts/oef/launch_config.json
 ```